-Intrauterine devices, better known as IUDs, are an extremely effective method of birth control.
+Intrauterine devices (IUDs) are an extremely effective method of birth control.
 An IUD is a small, T-shaped device that’s placed in your uterus.
-An IUD must be prescribed by your doctor, who will place it in your uterus during a simple outpatient procedure.
+It must be prescribed by your doctor, who will place it in your uterus during a simple outpatient procedure.

-Five brands of IUDs approved by the Food and Drug Administration are available today.
-Mirena, Skyla, Liletta, and Kyleena are plastic IUDs that release hormones to prevent pregnancy.
-Paragard contains copper and does not release hormones.
+Five brands of IUDs approved by the Food and Drug Administration (FDA) are available today.
+Mirena, Skyla, Liletta, and Kyleena release hormones to prevent pregnancy.
+ParaGard contains copper and does not release hormones.

 How IUDs work